 Decanter Best

 The first Friday in September marks National Chianti Day.
-Here are 12 top bottles to seek out.
+Here are nine bottles to seek out.

-You may be thinking that you don’t need an excuse, but National Chianti Day gives wine lovers a good reason to open a bottle of Chianti or Chianti Classico.
-The idea came from importers, Santa Margherita USA – which represents Chianti Classico estates Santa Margherita and Lamole di Lamole – and aims to highlight the qualities of the famed area in Tuscany.
+National Chianti Day was originally conceived by importers, Santa Margherita USA – which represents Chianti Classico estates Santa Margherita and Lamole di Lamole – and aims to highlight the qualities of the famed area in Tuscany.

 Chianti & Chianti Classico: What’s the difference?

-There are two Chianti denominations: Chianti DOCG and Chianti Classico DOCG.
-While the former constitutes a vast 13,800 hectares of vines (2019), the latter is concentrated on the original pre-expansion zone between Florence and Siena, totalling 5,269ha of vineyard (2019).
+While Chianti DOCG constitutes a vast 13,800 hectares of vines [2019], Chianti Classico DOCG is concentrated on the original, hilly zone situated halfway between Florence and Siena and totalling 5,269ha of vineyard [2019].

 Chianti Classico was a subzone of Chianti from its inception in 1967 until 1996, when it was granted its own separate DOCG.
 The vineyards here are typically at higher altitudes than those of Chianti DOCG.